ihsankhwaritsmi/RM-htmx/readme.md

 ## Installation

-To preview my project you need to install GO on your machine and then you can first compile the `main.go` and then proceed the following
+To preview my project you need to install GO on your machine and then you can first compile the `main.go` and then you can access by the following :

 ```bash
   localhost: 7000